The Best Way to Thank an Interviewer

 Use Key Facts From the Interview in Your Thank You

-There may be others who came into the interview room or who joined you for a tour of the office or facility.
-It is good to exchange business cards with them as well.
+Other people may have entered the interview room briefly or joined you for a tour of the office or facility.
+It is good to exchange business cards with these people as well.
 You can mention them in your note to your main interviewer.
-Depending on the length of time you spent with them, you may want to send these people a note as well.
+Depending on the length of time you spent with them, you may want to send those individuals a thank you note as well.

 It never hurts to be in the good graces of multiple people at the company with which you are interviewing.
 You never know who will lobby for you to be the top choice.
 Be sure they have your contact information on your card and send them a thank you letter if you feel it is appropriate.